sbhusal123/react-oauth-intro/README.md

-# React Social Sign In With DRF
+# React Oauth With DRF

 This repo is an experiment to understand how social sign in works.